folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 #### "Dreams, visions get blurry of the Elohim," > Nine blessings

-* It might also be notable that the Sermon on the Mount begins with nine blessings and “Purple Hearts” is the ninth track on Mr. Morale & the Big Steppers.
+* It might also be notable that the Sermon on the Mount begins with nine blessings and “Purple Hearts” is the ninth track on *Mr. Morale & the Big Steppers*.

 * The number 9 is often seen as an important and symbolic number within the New Testament and later Christian church tradition.
 The symbolism of the number 9 is derived from the fact that the number 3 is very significant and 9 is 3 x 3.